-- The first thing to consider is if the particular variety is a favourite and is worth spending time and trouble on.
-If not, let it “take it’s chance” and buy something more agreeable next year!
+First, consider whether the variety you have is a favourite and worth spending time and trouble on.
+If it’s not, leave it in the garden to fend for itself and buy a different variety next year!

-- You also need to think about whether you have enough space for your quantity of plants.
-Very few of us have enough frost-free room to keep every plant, especially if they have grown very large.
-There are three choices:
+Second, think about whether you have enough space for all your tender geranium plants.
+Few of us have enough frost-free room to keep every plant, especially if they’ve grown very large.
+You can either:

-- Cut back the plants so that they spend the winter re-growing and bushing out.
+- Cut back the plants you have in pots, so that they spend the winter re-growing and bushing out.
 This works if you have plenty of frost-free space.

 - Before bringing your geranium plants inside for the winter make sure you examine them well first.
-Clean off any dead leaves or dying flowers and look for signs of pelargonium rust.
-This only affects the zonal pelargoniums but it is getting everywhere nowadays.
+Clean off any dead leaves or dying flowers and look for signs of pests and diseases like rust.
+This only affects the zonal pelargoniums but it’s getting more common.
 It first came into the country in 1968 and particularly thrives during a damp summer or autumn.
-Luckily, this does not seem to infect the plants very rapidly and is easily treatable, so simply removing the affected leaves will be a good control.
-You could also try spraying with a fungicide called Dithane945, which is obtainable at most Garden Centres.
+Luckily, it doesn’t seem to infect the plants very rapidly and is easily treatable, so simply removing the affected leaves is a good control.
+You could also try spraying with a fungicide called Dithane945.

-- Geraniums are very economical when overwintered in the greenhouse as they only need to be kept frost free, so are very economical to overwinter in the greenhouse.
+- Geraniums only need to be kept frost free, so are very economical to overwinter in the greenhouse.
 However, we do recommend using a heater to ensure temperatures stay above freezing.
-If your heater has a thermostat you set it at 5ºdeg;C or 41ºdeg;F. If the stems get the frost then the plant will die and not recover!
-A porch, sunroom or conservatory are excellent places for the pelargonium family in the winter, and sunny windowsills are suitable.
+If your heater has a thermostat, set it at 5°C or 41°F. If the stems get frosted then the plant will die and not recover!
+Porches, sunrooms or conservatories are also excellent places to keep your tender pelargoniums through the winter.

 We hope we’ve given you plenty of ideas to help you enjoy your geraniums from one year to the next.
 For more information about growing and caring for these popular plants, visit our geraniums hub page, packed with great resources.
 And do get in touch via our social channels to share your own favourite geranium plants with us – we love to hear from you.